Jump to Recipe

 What makes this dish special

-I enjoy a steak every now and again but I personally prefer braised beef a tad more.
+I enjoy a steak now and again but I personally prefer braised beef a tad more.
 I just can't resist slowly cooked, fall-apart tender, melt-in-your-mouth meat swimming in a flavorful broth.
 So you know when I prepared this Italian-style braised brisket with almond caper gremolata, I had to go for seconds.
 There's so much flavor coming from the seasoning rub on the brisket to the reduced braising liquid to the finishing herb sauce.

-People are intimated to make brisket but really all you need is some patience.
-The trick is to just let it slowly cook in the oven until it becomes incredibly tender.
+People are intimated to make brisket but all you need is patience.
+The trick is to let it slowly cook in the oven until it becomes incredibly tender.
 And that means you have time to prepare the other sides such as brown butter mashed sweet potatoes or cheesy roasted Brussels sprouts.
 So when you think about it, it's really a win-win situation, right?

 Ingredients

 - Brisket: While brisket works wonderfully for this recipe, you can experiment with other cuts like chuck roast.
 Just ensure it's a cut that benefits from slow braising.
-If you're having trouble sourcing brisket, you can order from Snake River Farms, which is where I purchased my meat.

 - Anchovies: Anchovies add depth of flavor without being distinctly fishy.
 If you're not a fan, you can omit them, but they contribute to the overall richness of the dish.